sallyene01/CAPSTONE-PROJECT/README.md

      ## TOOLS USED
      ---
      1. Microsoft Excel [DownloadHere](https://www.microsoft.com)
-      - utilizing Pivot Tables to analyze, summarize and format data for easier interpretation.
+      - Summarize and format data for easier interpretation using pivot table.
       - Bar Charts were created to visually represent the key findings.
      2. SQL (structured query language) [DownloadHere](https://www.microsoft.com)
-      - using SQL command like SELECT to analyse and summerize data.
+      - For querying data
      3. Microsoft Power BI [DownloadHere](https://www.microsoft.com)
       - for data cleaning and fomatting
       - To visually represent the key findings